a-morales/kwm/README.md

 position has changed, and automatically make it floating (Due to technical limitations this event
 must occur on the monitor which currently holds the window).

-The first time a monitor is connected, the user may have to click several times on the screen for it to register.
+Moving the mouse to a different monitor should activate the monitor automatically.
-After this step, moving the mouse to a different monitor should activate the monitor automatically.
+`kwmc screen -f prev|next|id` can also be used to give focus to a different monitor.

 ## Build: